Diabetes in Cats: Causes, Symptoms, and Treatment

 If your pet is showing any potential symptoms of diabetes, such as excessive thirst or urination, a trip to the veterinarian is recommended.

 Your cat will need bloodwork and urine testing to diagnose diabetes, although it may be suspected after a physical examination and a discussion of the symptoms.
-The bloodwork and urine testing will reveal persistent high levels of glucose.
+Bloodwork and urine testing will both reveal persistent high levels of glucose.

 Treatment